Park is closed

 - See more general information about camping in national parks.

 See the tourism information links for information about accommodation in surrounding towns.

-Bring your canoe and paddle in the peaceful permanent waterholes and seasonal lakes.
+Bring your canoe or kayak and paddle in the peaceful permanent waterholes and seasonal lakes of the national park.

 Species lists are available from the Queensland Government's request a species list page.

 Animals and birds